alexmacinnes/tree-sql-parser/README.md

 # tree-sql-parser
 C# library for parsing SQL select statements into an Abstract Syntax Tree (AST).
-The AST can be analysed, transformed and translated into various SQL dialects (SQL Server and Oracle currently supported).
+The AST can be analysed, transformed and translated into various SQL dialects (SQL Server, Oraclem MySql and Sqlite currently supported).

 Available on Nuget, [tree-sql-parser](https://www.nuget.org/packages/Tree-Sql-Parser//).